-Since inception, we have received conditional advances from BPI France.
-If we fail to comply with our contractual obligations under the applicable innovation grant agreements, including if we lose our exclusive right to commercially develop our product candidates, we could be forced to repay the sums advanced ahead of schedule.
+Since inception through June 30, 2015, we have received €2,275,783 in non-refundable grants and €878,607 in conditional advances from BPI France.
+If we fail to comply with our contractual obligations under the applicable innovation grant agreements, including if we lose our exclusive right to commercially develop our product candidates, we could be forced to repay the conditional advances (amounting to €570,857 as at June 30, 2015) ahead of schedule.
 Such premature repayment could adversely affect our ability to finance our research and development projects, in which case we would need to locate alternative sources of capital, which may not be available on commercially reasonable terms or at all.